trufflesecurity/trufflehog/README.md

 </a>

-## :computer: Contributing
+# :computer: Contributing

 Contributions are very welcome!
 Please see our [contribution guidelines first](CONTRIBUTING.md).

 We no longer accept contributions to TruffleHog v2, but that code is available in the `v2` branch.

-## Use as a library

-Currently, trufflehog is in heavy development and no guarantees can be made on the stability of the public APIs at this time.

-### Adding new secret detectors
+## Adding new secret detectors

 We have published some [documentation and tooling to get started on adding new secret detectors](hack/docs/Adding_Detectors_external.md).
 Let's improve detection together!

+# Use as a library

+Currently, trufflehog is in heavy development and no guarantees can be made on the stability of the public APIs at this time.
-## License Change
+# License Change

 Since v3.0, TruffleHog is released under a AGPL 3 license, included in [`LICENSE`](LICENSE).
 TruffleHog v3.0 uses none of the previous codebase, but care was taken to preserve backwards compatibility on the command line interface.
 The work previous to this release is still available licensed under GPL 2.0 in the history of this repository and the previous package releases and tags.
 A completed CLA is required for us to accept contributions going forward.

-## :money_with_wings: Enterprise product
+# :money_with_wings: Enterprise product

 Are you interested in continously monitoring your Git, Jira, Slack, Confluence, etc.. for credentials?
 We have an enterprise product that can help.
 Reach out here to learn more https://trufflesecurity.com/contact/